+86 1510-529-7925 [email protected]

 木玛&Third Party Just behind the singer’s hand is a horrible LED light that causes so many problems with white-balance.

-Now if a show is lite completely with stage spotlights, or only with LEDs, then it is easier than when it is combined.
-The problem is that different lights use different color temperature and generally speaking, a red light will be a little brighter than a blue light to the naked eye, so when you look at a very red image on your camera LCD screen, you might think it is underexposed but as soon as your correct the white balance, you may release that the exposure is fine.
+Now, if a show is lit completely with stage spotlights or only with LEDs, then it is easier than when both types of lighting are combined.
+The problem is that different lights use different color temperatures.
+Generally speaking, a red light will be a little brighter than a blue light to the naked eye.
+So when you look at a very red image on your camera’s LCD screen, you might think it is underexposed, but as soon as you correct the white balance, you may realize that the exposure is fine.
 The same goes for a very blue light.
-You might think that the image is overexposed but as soon as you correct the white balance, the exposure is fine.
-This is one of the reasons why so many concert shots are converted to black and white because the photographer screwed up the exposure when he did not have the correct white balance settings and in a post, he had little option but to convert the image to black and white and do some adjustments there.
-Always remember that black and white is the easiest way to hide exposure mistakes on the stage because a grainy photo in black and white can he artistic to some people.
+You might think that the image is overexposed, but as soon as you correct the white balance, the exposure is fine.
+This is one of the reasons why so many concert shots are converted to black and white—because the photographer screwed up the exposure when they did not have the correct white balance settings.
+In post-processing, they had little option but to convert the image to black and white and make some adjustments there.
+Always remember that black and white is the easiest way to hide exposure mistakes on stage because a grainy photo in black and white can be artistic to some people.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3